troydhanson/info-theory/lzw/README.md

 Back up [parent page](https://github.com/troydhanson/info-theory).

-LZ has innate ability to encode frequent sequences efficiently.
-This is one of their advantages over Huffman codes that operate on bytes.

-Lempel-Ziv's LZ77/LZ78 compression methods was adapted into LZW (1984).
+Lempel-Ziv's LZ77/LZ78 compression methods are the basis of LZW (1984).
+Terry Welch described LZW in an article IEEE Computer magazine [pdf] (welch_1984_lzw.pdf).

-LZ78 uses a dictionary of already-seen sequences that is updated during encoding so that longer novel sequences continue to be added.
+LZ78 encodes and decodes using a dictionary of already-seen sequences.
-In this way the encoding can encode the longest already-seen sequence as an index entry to the dictionary.
-The decoder is running the same dictionary-update algorithm so it can interpret the index numbers.
+During encoding, novel sequences continue to be added.
+In this way the encoding identifies sequences by a dictionary index of the longest previously-seen sequence.
+The decoder is running the same dictionary- update algorithm so it can interpret the index numbers.
 LZW seeds the dictionary with the 256 single-byte symbols.

+Encoding the English dictionary using LZW achieves quite a bit more compression that Huffman encoding.
+Huffman coding at order 1 (byte frequency forming the basis of bit code assignments) is surpassed considerably by LZW which uses the higher order (digram, trigram, etc) repetition patterns that are characteristic of text.

 Example
 -------